-I cannot express it well, so instead, I’ll pull in Durga Chew-Bose’s simple lines from Too Much and Not the Mood.
+I cannot express it well, so instead, I’ll pull in Durga Chew-Bose’s simple lines.
 Her energy and power are infectious.

 When I hear a recording of Frank O’Hara recite ‘Having a Coke with You,’ gleefully anticipating him saying yoghurt, saying flu-o-rescent orange tulips.